dimitar-4/ms2-memory-game/README.md

 * The inspiration for this project came from my best friend's son who loves to guess car brands logos so I started this project with him in mind.
 * Akshat Garg (my mentor) - THANK YOU for all advices, guidance and feedback getting me through the hole process.
-* All platforms and libraries that helped me in fixing all kinds of issues: Slack, Stack Overflow, Youtube, W3Schools.
+* All platforms and libraries that helped me in fixing all kinds of small issues:
+   * Slack
+   * Stack Overflow
+   * Youtube
+   * W3Schools